spacecatpixel/lokidocs/docs/ServiceNodes/InfiniteStakingPrimer.md

 <center>![Contribution](../assets/contribution.svg)</center>

-In a pooled Service Node with reserved spots, the minimum contribution must be the maximum of the 2 values, their reserved amount, or the minimum contribution,
+In a pooled Service Node with reserved spots, the Minimum Contribution must be either the Reserved Amount or the Contribution determined by the above equation, whichever is larger.

 <center>![Min Contribution](../assets/mincontribution.svg)</center>

 A simplistic example being, if the staking requirement is 24,000 Loki then if,

--   Operator contributes 50% of the requirement 12,000 Loki
+-   Operator contributes 50% of the requirement (12,000 Loki)

 -   The next contributor must contribute at least (⅓ * 12,000) Loki i.e. 4000 Loki to become a participant.

--   If this contributor had reserved a spot for more than 4000 Loki, their minimum contribution amount is that amount.
+-   If this contributor had reserved a spot for more than 4000 Loki, their Minimum Contribution would be that amount.

 There are rules in the client software in place to stop users from irreversibly funding a Service Node into an invalid state.